Using KST for graphing

 "Kst is the fastest real-time large-dataset viewing and plotting tool available and has basic data analysis functionality.
 Kst contains many powerful built-in features and is expandable with plugins and extensions.
 Extensive help is available, both from within kst and on the web.
 Kst is a KDE application and is freely available for anyone to download and use."

 Its a great program to use to plot energy monitor data.
-Here's an example of data being plotted from the non-invaive current trasformer method:
+Here's an example of data being plotted from the non-invasive current trasformer method: